The Cincinnati Red Stockings were, of

 1884 photograph 1888 Reds team.
 Game 1884-1893

 In 1890 the team returned to the National League still selling beer and still playing on Sundays.
 The only thing they changed was their name, the Red Stockings would now be known as the Reds.
 The 2 cards and 1 photograph below show East End Park also known as Pendleton Park and Association Park which, as you can see, was located on the banks of the Ohio River in the east end at the foot of Delta Avenue.
 In 1891 the American Association wanted to place a second team in Cincinnati and they played their home games at this park (Cincinnati had re-entered the National League that year).
 Called the Cincinnati Kellys after its manager King Kelly.
 One of its attractions was that the fans would get to the park by steamboat.
 The steamer Music would depart the foot of Walnut Street every game day at 2: P. M. The Pennsylvania Railroad passed right next to the Main Entrance, and streetcars ran along Eastern Avenue but were slow and overcrowded, and were not considered a very good way to get to the park.
 The park had a seating capacity of around 5,000.
 The city had banned Sunday baseball and on April 26 while playing Louisville, every one on both teams were arrested.
 This happened again on May 4 (playing Philadelphia), and on June 7 (playing Washington).
 Unfortunately the remoteness of the park was its downfall.
 It was just too time consuming to go to a game.
 The team only played about one half of the season before moving to Kansas City.
 The Schmidt Recreation Complex is now at this location.
-The last image is of a painting done by the artist Mike Boss.
+The 4th image is of a painting done by the artist Mike Boss.
 It is his interpretation of how Pendleton Park looked during a game.
+The last two images show the past and present view of the area with approximately the same view.

 Not a postcard